kontalk/xmppserver-docker/README.md

 Kontalk server for Docker
 =========================

+> WARNING these instructions are outdated.
+Work in progress!!!

 Here you may find a few scripts and files to build a Kontalk container (actually 3 containers) for hosting a Kontalk server.